Abu Uthman Sa'id ibn Hakam al-Qurashi: Rise to power

 In July 1234, Sa’îd ibn Hakam took over power through an armed coup and negotiated a new treaty with James I, in which he ruled alone with the title of Ra’îs of Manùrqa.
 This is believed to be the only time in the history of the island that it was an independent political entity, although tributary to the Kingdom of Majorca.
 Under his harsh rule, Manûrqa became an Islamic law-abiding structured state.
 It is said that he executed by beheading those Muslims found drunk.
 He constructed a strong political apparatus in Madina al Jazira (modern Ciutadella) with a council of ministers, secretaries and clan representatives, and a small military force consisting of mercenaries.

 His political shrewdness allowed for the survival of this Islamic entity while other Muslim territories fell to the Christian Reconquista: Cordoba (1236), his hometown Tavira (1242), and Seville (1248).
 Only the Kingdom of Granada remained independent, although vassal to the Kingdom of Castille.

-At the death of James I (1276), the Kingdom of Aragon was split in two: the Kingdom of Majorca (the Balearic Islands and counties of Roussillon and Cerdagne) went to his son James and the Kingdom of Aragon to his other son Peter.
+At the death of James I (1276), the Crown of Aragon was split in two: the Kingdom of Majorca (the Balearic Islands and counties of Roussillon and Cerdagne) went to his son James and the Crown of Aragon (The Principality of Catalonia and the kingdoms of Aragon and Valencia) to his other son Peter.
 Manûrqa remained tributary to James II.
 This division would ultimately mean the fall of Manûrqa.